Skip to content

 Why Celebrate Dia de Muertos in Oaxaca?

 A bastion of indigenous culture, culturally-rich Oaxaca City (pronounced “wa-HA-ka”) is home to Mexico’s most colorful traditions, most vibrant art scene, and a unique cuisine unlike that of anywhere else in the country.
-It’s one of the best places to celebrate Day of the Dead, as its celebrations are more spiritual, intimate and deeply-rooted in traditions.

 In recent years, more and more travelers are flocking to join Oaxaca Day of the Dead celebrations.
 Sadly, this also means that airfares and hotel prices are higher than ever, and accommodations get fully booked months in advance.
 You’ll also need to prepare for the overwhelming amount of tourists wherever you go.